-Some factors that have affected our historical financial performance or will affect our future performance are listed below:
+Some factors that have affected our historical financial performance and may affect our future performance are listed below:

 - Our financial results reflect the results of the interests in vessels acquired from Teekay Corporation for all periods the vessels were under common control.
-In April 2008, we acquired interests in two LNG carriers, the Arctic Spirit and the Polar Spirit (collectively, the Kenai LNG Carriers), from Teekay Corporation.
-This transaction was deemed to be a business acquisition between entities under common control.
-Accordingly, we have accounted for this transaction in a manner similar to the pooling of interest method whereby our financial statements prior to the date these vessels were acquired by us are retroactively adjusted to include the results of these acquired vessels.
-The periods retroactively adjusted include all periods that we and the acquired vessels were both under the common control of Teekay Corporation and had begun operations.
-As a result, our financial statements reflect these vessels and their results of operations referred to herein as the Dropdown Predecessor, as if we had acquired them when each respective vessel began operations under the ownership of Teekay Corporation, which were December 13 and 14, 2007 (the two Kenai LNG Carriers). - Our financial results reflect the consolidation of Teekay Tangguh, Teekay Nakilat (III), and the Skaugen Multigas Carriers prior to our purchase of interests in those entities.
-On November 1, 2006, we entered into an agreement with Teekay Corporation to purchase (a) its 100% interest in Teekay Tangguh Borrower LLC (or Teekay Tangguh), which owns a 70% interest in the Teekay Tangguh Joint Venture, and (b) its 100% interest in Teekay Nakilat (III) Holdings Corporation (or Teekay Nakilat (III)), which owns a 40% interest in Teekay Nakilat (III) Corporation (or the RasGas 3 Joint Venture).
-The Teekay Tangguh Joint Venture owns two Tangguh LNG carriers and related 20-year time-charters.
-The RasGas 3 Joint Venture owns the four RasGas 3 LNG Carriers and the related 25-year time-charters.
-We have been required to consolidate Teekay Tangguh in our consolidated financial statements since November 1, 2006, until we acquired this entity on August 10, 2009, as it was a variable interest entity and we were its primary beneficiary.
+In April 2008, we acquired interests in two LNG carriers, the Arctic Spirit and the Polar Spirit (collectively, the Kenai LNG Carriers), from Teekay Corporation and in March 2010, we acquired interests in two Suezmax vessels, the Bermuda Spirit and the Hamilton Spirit (collectively, the Centrofin Suezmaxes), and a Handymax Product tanker, the Alexander Spirit, from Teekay Corporation.
+These transactions were deemed to be business acquisitions between entities under common control.
+Accordingly, we have accounted for these transactions in a manner similar to the pooling of interest method whereby our financial statements prior to the date these vessels were acquired by us are retroactively adjusted to include the results of these acquired vessels.
+The periods retroactively adjusted include all periods that we and the acquired vessels were both under common control of Teekay Corporation and had begun operations.
+As a result, our financial statements reflect these vessels and their results of operations referred to herein as the Dropdown Predecessor as if we had acquired them when each respective vessel began operations under the ownership of Teekay Corporation, which were December 13 and 14, 2007 (the two Kenai LNG Carriers), May 27, 2009 (Bermuda Spirit), June 24, 2009 (Hamilton Spirit) and September 3, 2009 (Alexander Spirit). - Our financial results reflect the consolidation of Teekay Tangguh, Teekay Nakilat (III) and the Skaugen Multigas Carriers prior to our purchase of interests in those entities that own those vessels.
+In November 2006, we entered into an agreement with Teekay Corporation to purchase (a) its 100% interest in Teekay Tangguh Borrower LLC (or Teekay Tangguh), which owns a 70% interest in Teekay BLT Corporation (or Teekay Tangguh Joint Venture), and (b) its 100% ownership in Teekay Nakilat (III) Holdings Corporation (or Teekay Nakilat (III)), which owns a 40% interest in Teekay Nakilat (III) Corporation (or the RasGas 3 Joint Venture).
+We ultimately acquired 99% of Teekay Corporation's interest in Teekay Tangguh, essentially giving us a 69% interest in the Teekay Tangguh Joint Venture.
+We were required to consolidate Teekay Tangguh in our consolidated financial statements since November 1, 2006, even before we acquired this entity on August 10, 2009, as it was a variable interest entity and we were its primary beneficiary.
 We likewise consolidated in our financial statements Teekay Nakilat (III) as a variable interest entity of which we were the primary beneficiary from November 1, 2006 until we purchased it on May 6, 2008.
-After this purchase, Teekay Nakilat (III) was no longer a variable interest entity and we now equity account for Teekay Nakilat (III)'s investment in the RasGas 3 Joint Venture in our consolidated financial statements.
-On July 28, 2008, Teekay Corporation signed contracts for the purchase of the two Skaugen Multigas Carriers from subsidiaries of Skaugen.
-As described above, we have agreed to acquire the companies that own the Skaugen Multigas Carriers from Teekay Corporation upon delivery of the vessels.
+Subsequent to May 6, 2008, Teekay Nakilat (III) was no longer a variable interest entity and we are required to consolidate Teekay Nakilat (III) as we have voting control.

+On July 28, 2008, the Skaugen Multigas Subsidiaries signed contracts for the purchase of the two Skaugen Multigas Carriers from subsidiaries of Skaugen.
+As described above, we have agreed to acquire the Skaugen Multigas Subsidiaries that own the Skaugen Multigas Carriers from Teekay Corporation upon delivery of the vessels.
 Since July 28, 2008, we have consolidated these ship-owning companies in our financial statements as variable interest entities as we are the primary beneficiary.

-Please read Item 18 - Financial Statements: Notes 11(e), 11(g), and 11(l) - Related Party Transactions and Note 13(a) - Commitments and Contingencies.
+Please read Item 18 - Financial Statements: Notes 11(e), 11(f) and 11(i) - Related Party Transactions and Note 13(a) - Commitments and Contingencies.